zPianodude/ood-apps/bc_example_tensorboard/README.md

 https://osc.github.io/ood-documentation/master/app-development/enabling-development-mode.html

-## Using
+## Using Tensorboard plugin
-For the home diretory sandbox install, once the app is placed in your ondemand dir, it should show up in your OOD web page under the develop pulldown in the my sandbox apps
+For the home directory sandbox install, once the app is placed in your ondemand dir, it should show up in your OOD web page under the develop pulldown in the my sandbox apps

+Select Tensorboard app, enter the path that has your TensorFlow log and start.
+After a node is allocated, use the